Py-AMS/pyams-form/src/pyams_form/doctests/widget-orderedselect.rst

    'value': ()}

 Let's provide some values for this widget.
 We can do this by defining a source providing ``ITerms``.
-This source uses descriminators wich will fit our setup.
+This source uses discriminators which will fit our setup.

   >>> import zope.schema.interfaces
   >>> from zope.schema.vocabulary import SimpleVocabulary